Does the Bible Require Unconditional Support for Israel?

 Go deeper: The biblical case for speaking truth →

-Key point: UN agencies, medical journals, and Israeli human rights organizations are all reporting the same things.
-When Israeli Jews raise these concerns, it can't be dismissed as antisemitism.
+Key point: UN agencies, medical journals, and Israeli human rights organizations are documenting massive civilian casualties and blocked humanitarian aid.
+When Israeli Jews call for accountability, it can't be dismissed as antisemitism.

 This site began as a Bible study, not a political project.
 But once we concluded that unconditional support isn't biblically required, a question followed: Should we support what's actually happening?